ShariarN96/Pizza-sales-analysis/README.md

 # 🍕 Pizza Sales Analysis & Visualization

 A business intelligence project focused on analyzing pizza sales using **SQL** for data manipulation and **Power BI** for dashboard development.
-The goal was to uncover actionable insights to improve marketing strategies, optimize operations, and increase profitability.
+The goal was to uncover actionable insights to improve marketing strategies, optimize operations, and increase profitability. 🔗 [See it on my portfolio](https://shanenn.carrd.co/#section04)

 ---